serenagrl/ansible-kubernetes/README.md

 ```bash
 ansible-playbook setup-load-balancers.yaml
 ```
+> [!TIP]
+> If you are familiar with [Semaphore UI](https://github.com/semaphoreui/semaphore), you can use the `setup-semaphore.yaml` playbook to deploy and configure a Semaphore Server VM and then use the `setup-semaphore-project.yaml` playbook to create a project on the Semaphore Server based on the cloned version of this repository on its filesystem.
+>
+> **Additional steps required to support Semaphore UI** - Share the `D:\Installation Files` and `D:\Virtual Machines` folders on the Windows Hyper-V Host and grant full-control access to the `ansible` user created in the earlier section.

 To setup any **(Optional) Infrastructure Services**, run the following playbooks in sequence:

 | No. | Name                        | Description                                                 | Remarks |